While some fly anglers now prefer waist and sling packs to vests, there is still a big role for vests in a wide variety of fishing situations.

 Most fly fishing vests have somewhere between 12-25 pockets.
 You’re rarely going to need more than 15 pockets on your vest.
 This amount of pockets is perfect for fly boxes, leader, line, indicators, and all other tackle that you need.
 You’ll also be able to carry extra clothes and even some refreshments to help you stay on the water even longer.

 Size and Fit

 The best development within fly fishing vests is that they’re no longer made with the one size fits all mentality.
 Companies are beginning to make fishing vests ranging from size small to double extra large.
 Choose your size and find one that fits your body type.
-The ideal fit is going to be one that’s a bit more form fitting.
+The ideal fit is going to be a bit more form-fitting.
 If it hangs too far off of your body, it’s going to get in the way of your casting.
-Fly fisherman don’t want anything inhibiting their casting motion!
+Fly fishermen don’t want anything inhibiting their casting motion!

-Comfort is another vital feature for fly fishing vests.
-Padded shoulder straps, comfortable collars and adjustable waist straps are all features you should want.
+Comfort is another vital feature of fly fishing vests.
+Padded shoulder straps, comfortable collars, and adjustable waist straps are all features you should want.
 The more you can make it fit, the better everything is going to feel.